 - Make the most of your monstrous speeds by using a gaming VPN

 Twitch and game streaming

 When it's time to stream games between friends on Twitch, you'll need faster connectivity, according to Microsoft and other game companies.
 According to Twitch's broadcasting guidelines, you'll need a bit rate of at least 2.5 to 4 Mbps to play at 720p and 30 frames per second.
 It then goes up to 3.5 to 5 Mbps for 720p at 60 fps.

 If you want to stream at 1080p and 30 fps, you need 3.5 to 5 Mbps as well, and 1080p at 60 fps demands 4.5 to 6 Mbps.

 Are speeds changing?

 The good news is that internet speeds are improving.
 A recent study from internet speed-test company Ookla found that the average download speed increased by 37% for fixed home broadband connections between 2018 and 2019.

 Gigabit speed connections, once limited to specific neighborhoods in only the largest cities, is now more widely available than ever.
 According to the The Internet & Television Association, gigabit service is available to more than 80% of households in the United States, with gigabit speed connections offered in more than 40 states.
-(See our guide to learn what Is gig-speed Internet.)
+(See our guide to learn what is gigabit Internet.)